-Fall quarter
+Fall quarter September 15

 Winter quarter

 Spring quarter

 Summer quarter

-- 111 1

-- Payment methods include: - By mail: Send your check for the total amount due to the Controller's Office, Seattle University, P.O.
+Payment methods include: The second s

+- By mail: Send your check for the total amount due to the Controller's Office, Seattle University, P.O.
 Box 84107, Seattle, WA 98124-5407. - By charge card: (VISA or MasterCard) complete the credit card information section on your statement and send it to the above address. - 3.
-By phone: Credit card payments can be made by calling (206) 296-5880 during normal office hours. - By drop-box: Place your check or credit card information in the drop-box adjacent to the Controller's Office door; available 24 hours a day, seven days a week.
+By phone: Credit card payments can be made by calling (206) 296-5880 during normal office hours, or (206) 296-5898, 24 hours a day. - 4.
+By drop-box: Place your check or credit card information in the drop-box adjacent to the Controller's Office door; available 24 hours a day, seven days a week.

 5. AMS Payment Plan

-Fee\$50 for yearly/nine-month plan
+Fee \$50 for yearly/nine-month plan

-\$30 for six-month plan

 Terms monthly payments

-Interestwaived with this plan
+waived with this plan

-Insuranceincluded with this plan
+included with this plan

-• Call the Controller's Office for more information at (206) 296-5880.
+Call AMS for mor e information at (800) 635-0120.

-6. University Payment Plan
+6. University Payr nent Plan

-Fee\$100 handling fee per quarter
+1 percent service fee per quarter

-Termsper quarter
+Terms

 First installment one third of tuition, fees and the handling fee due on tuition due date.

-Second installment one third of tuition, fees and accrued interest due 30 days after tuition due date.
+Second installme nt one third of tuition, fees and accrued interest due 30 days after tuition due date.

 Final installment balance of tuition, fees and any remaining accrued interest due 60 days after tuition due date.

-Interest1.5 percent per month; continues to accrue
+Interest 1.0 percent per month; continues to accrue until balance is paid in full.

 Call the Controller's Office for an application form at (206) 296-5880.
-Without a signed payment plan on file with the Controller's Office, tuition balances paid after the due date are subject to all late registration/payment and refund policies.
+Without a signed payment plan on file with the Controller's Office, tuition balances paid after the due date are subject to all late registration/ payment and refund policies.